symfony/symfony-docs/components/event_dispatcher.rst

 In some cases, it may make sense for a listener to prevent any other listeners from being called.
-In other words, the listener needs to be able to tell the dispatcher to stop all propagation of the event to future listeners (i.e. to not notify any more listeners).
+In other words, the listener needs to be able to tell the dispatcher to stop all propagation of the event to future listeners (e.g. to not notify any more listeners).
 This can be accomplished from inside a listener via the :method:`Symfony\\Component\\EventDispatcher\\Event::stopPropagation` method::